ychleee/SemanticsProseminarPaper/MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te-'.md

 ### 1.2.1.
 Speaker's Personal Observation Constraint
 In paradigmatic cases, a sentence with *-te-* must describe a situation that the speaker witnessed (Chung, 2007; a.o.).
 When there is no perfective aspect (*-ass/ess-*^[These two morphemes are allomorphs.
 Decision among these two are purely phonological.]) in a *-te-* sentence, sentence (5) is an infelicitous utterance from a speaker who is not a contemporary of Shakespeare.
 (Chung further supports this constraint by noting that the context where a speaker saw a movie of Shakespeare's biography would save 5.
 We agree with this observation.)

+%%4%%
 \ex.
 \gll. ku tangsi mary-ka ce cip-ey sal-te-la.\\
 that time Mary-NOM that house-LOC live-TE-DEC\\
 `[I saw] Mary was living in that house at that time.’

+%%5%%
 \ex.
-\gll * ku tangsi shakespeare-ka ce cip-ey sal-te-la.\\
+\gll *ku tangsi shakespeare-ka ce cip-ey sal-te-la.\\
 that time Shakespeare-NOM that house-LOC live-TE-DEC\\
-`[I saw] Shakespeare was living in that house at that time.’
+(Intended meaning) `[I saw] Shakespeare was living in that house at that time.’

 ### 1.2.2.
 Equi-Subject Constraint
-In case of sensory or psych predicates such as *oylop-* (be lonely), *coh-* (like), the subject of a *-te-* sentence must be the speaker.^[Why? because, in [[Anscombe, G. E. M.|anscombe]]'s sense, it is not that we know our actions from our observation.
+Chung (2007) further explains the well-known (among Korean linguists) constraints on Korean *-te-* sentences: In case of sensory or psych predicates such as *oylop-* (be lonely), *coh-* (like), the subject of a *-te-* sentence must be the speaker.^[Why? because, in [[Anscombe, G. E. M.|anscombe]]'s sense, it is not that we know our actions from our observation.
 We can make it more precise: in case actions, we cannot use *-te-*, because it is, in some sense, unobservable by us.]

+%%6%%
 \ex.
-ku-ttay(-nun) nay-ka oylop-te-la.\\
+\gll ku-ttay(-nun) nay-ka oylop-te-la.\\
 that-time(-TOP) I-NOM  be.lonely-TE-DEC\\
 `[I felt] I was lonely at that time.’

+%%7%%
 \ex.
-??ku-ttay(-nun) mary-ka oylop-te-la.\\
+\gll *ku-ttay(-nun) mary-ka oylop-te-la.\\
 that-time(-TOP) Mary-NOM be.lonely-TE-DEC\\
-`[I felt] Mary was lonely at that time.’
+(Intended meaning) `[I felt] Mary was lonely at that time.’

+%%8%%
 \ex.
 ku-ttay(-nun) nay-ka mary-ka coh-te-la.\\
 that-time-TOP I-NOM Mary-NOM like-TE-DEC\\
 `[I felt] I liked Mary at that time.’

+%%9%%
 \ex.
-??ku-ttay(-nun) john-i mary-ka coh-te-la.\\
+\gll *ku-ttay(-nun) john-i mary-ka coh-te-la.\\
 that-time-TOP John-NOM Mary-NOM like-TE-DEC
-`[I felt] John liked Mary at that time.’
+(Intended meaning) `[I felt] John liked Mary at that time.’

 An additional restriction is that not all sensory or emotional predicates but only unaccusative ones whose subject is an experiencer (and not an agent) follows this constraint.
-Note that the auxiliary `do'-verb in the following sentences changes the acceptability of 1st person subject - sensory/psych predicate association in *-te-* sentences.
+Note that the auxiliary *-eha-*(do) verb in the following sentences changes the acceptability of 1st person subject - sensory/psych predicate association in *-te-* sentences.
+Sentences (10)-(11) are not completely ungrammatical less infelicitous, but they blatantly sound unnatural in that the speaker is reporting him- or herself's (emotional) actions as if he or she were observing someone else's.

+%%10%%
 \ex.
-??ku-ttay-nun nay-ka mopsi oylow-**eha**-te-la.\\
+\gll ??ku-ttay-nun nay-ka mopsi oylow-**eha**-te-la.\\
 that-time-TOP I-NOM awfully be.lonely-do-TE-DEC\\
-`[I felt] I was terribly lonely at that time.’
+(Intended meaning) `[I felt] I was terribly lonely at that time.’

+%%11%%
 \ex.
-??ku-ttay-nun nay-ka mary-lul coh-**aha**-te-la.\\
+\gll ??ku-ttay-nun nay-ka mary-lul coh-**aha**-te-la.\\
 that-time-TOP I-NOM Mary-ACC like-do-TE-DEC\\
-‘[I felt] I liked Mary at that time.’
+(Intended meaning) `[I felt] I liked Mary at that time.’

 ### 1.2.3.
 Non-Equi-Subject Constraint
 For all predicates except for sensory and psych predicates, the subject of sentence cannot be the speaker.
+Predicates such as *ka-* (go) or *yeyppu-* (be.pretty) do not go well with 1st person subject in *-te-* sentences.
+The unnaturalness of the *-te-* sentences with 1st person subject is the same as sentences (10)-(11).

+%%12%%
 \ex.
-mary-ka/nun hakkyo-ey ka-te-la.\\
+\gll mary-ka/nun hakkyo-ey ka-te-la.\\
 Mary-NOM/TOP school-LOC go-TE-DEC\\
 `[I saw] Mary was going to school.’

+%%13%%
 \ex.
-??nay-ka/na-nun hakkyo-ey ka-te-la.\\
+\gll ??nay-ka/na-nun hakkyo-ey ka-te-la.\\
 I-NOM/I-TOP school-LOC go-TE-DEC\\
-`[I saw] I was going to school.’
+(Intended meaning) `[I saw] I was going to school.’

+%%14%%
 \ex.
-mary-ka/nun yeyppu-te-la.\\
+\gll mary-ka/nun yeyppu-te-la.\\
 Mary-NOM/TOP be.pretty-TE-DEC\\
 `[I saw] Mary was pretty.’

+%%15%%
 \ex.
-??nay-ka/na-nun yeyppu-te-la.\\
+\gll ??nay-ka/na-nun yeyppu-te-la.\\
 I-NOM/I-TOP be.pretty-TE-DEC\\
-`[I saw] I was pretty.’
+(Intended meaning) `[I saw] I was pretty.’

-### 1.2.4.
-More data(Lim) *-te-* always requires direct perceptual evidence.  [[Korean Evidential -te- Inference from Direct Evidence#2.1 -te- always requires direct perceptive evidence|Lim (2012)]]
+### 1.2.4. *-te-* always requires direct perceptual evidence.
-- 어제 비가 왔더라. #
+Lim (2012), referring to [[Lee (2010)]], point sout that usage of *-te-* in assertions requires the speaker's direct perception of some eventuality.
+Take a look at the following example:

+%%16%%
-	-  (Scenario: John is sick, so he has stayed in his bed since yesterday and has not been outside at all.
-John’s room does not have any window, so he could not see outside, either.
-Today he heard from his roommate that the the ground is wet.
-John says to his friend on the phone...)
+\ex.
+(Scenario: John is sick, so he has stayed in his bed since yesterday and has not been outside at all.
+John’s room does not have any window, so he could not see outside, either. *Today he heard from his roommate that the ground is wet.* John says to his friend on the phone...)
-		- 어제 비가 왔더라. (infelicitous)
-	- This data shows that *-te-* with an overt tense is allowed only when speaker's direct perceptive evidence.
+\gll \#Ecey pi-ka o-ass-te-la\\
+Yesterday rain-NOM fall-PST-te-DECL\\
+`[I inferred (from the acquired sensory evidence) that] Yesterday it rained’

+However, even in a similar scenario, when the speaker does have some kind of direct perception of the eventuality under consideration, it becomes felicitous to utter a *-te-* utterance:

+%%17%%
+\ex.
+(Scenario: Mary was sick, so she stayed in her bed all day long.
+Her room does not have any window, so she could not see outside at all. *Now she saw that her roommate came home with a wet umbrella and a wet raincoat.* She says to her friend on the phone...)
+\gll Onul pakk-ey pi-ka o-te-la.\\
+Today outside-LOC rain-NOM fall-te-DECL\\
+(Intended meaning) `[I made a sensory observation that] Today it rained outside’

 ###### More Thinking
 - 이게 정확히 무슨 Constraint?
 Evidence에 대한 Herasay같은것을 제외하려고 하는 것인가?
 => Here, 'direct perception of evidence' can be misleading.
 In some sense, we can say that John had directly perceived his evidence, say, his roomates saying that the ground is wet.
 Why John's case is infellicitous?
 Because 'hearsay' is not counted as direct perceptive evidence.
 What if someone says, it involves direct perception of the evidence because it involves direct perception of John's friends' saying?
 It is a bit wrong because here, 'direct'